 My brother (left in each image) and I (right in each image) posing in the snow for a photograph.
 This was probably captured by my Grandmother in the early 1970’s.

-[Left] My Uncle Jim holding me in the driveway of the farm.
+[Left] My Uncle Jim holding me in the driveway of my great-uncle’s farm.
 [Center] My Uncle Jim and (presumably) one of his friends standing in the kitchen of the farmhouse.
 [Right] My Uncle Jim standing next to my Mom and I in the dining area of the farmhouse.

 Being held by my Grandfather (left) and getting cleaned up in the kitchen sink by my Grandmother (right).
 This area of the kitchen is shown in one of the photos from my most recent visit to the farmhouse (above).